 Serve with spaghetti pasta and extra sauce and parmesan.
 A salad would round this meal out nicely.

-In a large pot over medium-high heat, add the oil.
+1. In a large pot over medium-high heat, add the oil.
 Add the onion and cook until softened, about 5 minutes.
 Add the garlic and red pepper flakes and cook for 1 minute.
-Add the 2 teaspoons Italian seasoning, tomatoes and season with salt and pepper, to taste.
-Bring to a simmer and let cook for 10 minutes.
+Add the Italian seasoning, tomatoes and season with salt and pepper, to taste.
+Bring to a simmer and let cook for about 10 minutes.

+3. Spray the racks with cooking spray.
 Arrange the eggplant on 2 sheet trays fitted with racks and bake in oven until crispy, about 20 to 25 minutes.
-First spray the racks with cooking spray.

 Welcome to Home Ec @ Home